chainwayxyz/citrea-docs/README.md

 ### Citrea is a [Type 2 zkEVM](technical-specs/characteristics/execution-environment.md)

-Citrea processes a large number of zkEVM transactions in batches and generates a succint zkSNARK proof from them.
+Citrea processes a large number of zkEVM transactions in batches and generates a succinct zkSNARK proof from them.
 These proofs are then published to Bitcoin directly.
 This allows for easy verification of the batch validity in an inscription-like envelope.

-### Citrea uses Bitcoin as a Data Availability Layer
+### Citrea is a **rollup on Bitcoin**

-Citrea batch proofs also includes the state differences for each batch, meaning that any changes from block A to block B in a batch are also available for anyone who's reading Bitcoin.
-This allows a Citrea full node to directly read the state from Bitcoin permissionlessly, which is the key of Citrea being a rollup on Bitcoin, rather than a sidechain.
+Citrea **batch proofs** also includes the **state differences** for each batch, meaning that any changes from block A to block B in a batch are also available for anyone who's reading Bitcoin.
+This allows a Citrea full node to **directly read the state from Bitcoin permissionlessly** and reconstruct the state - which is the key of Citrea being a rollup on Bitcoin, rather than a sidechain.

 ### Citrea has a native trust-minimized two-way peg: Clementine

 Clementine is the BitVM-based trust-minimized two-way peg mechanism implemented by Citrea Team.
-BTC pegging mechanism uses the idea of BitVM at it's core, and it utilizes Light Client Proofs that include the batch proof.
-Clementine has a 1-of-N trust assumption, which means that as long as an entity in the bridge multisig is honest, no party can steal the pegged BTC from the bridge.
+BTC pegging mechanism uses the idea of BitVM at it's core, and it utilizes Light Client Proofs that includes recursively proven batch proofs.

+Clementine has a 1-of-N trust assumption, which means that as long as one single entity in the bridge multisig is honest, no party can steal the pegged BTC from the bridge.

+You can read more about Clementine [here](https://www.blog.citrea.xyz/unveiling-clementine/).

+### Citrea is fully open-source

+You can find the source code of [Citrea](https://github.com/chainwayxyz/citrea) and [Clementine](https://github.com/chainwayxyz/clementine) here.
+It's been built in public from day one.

+You can also check many other projects and other relevant open-sourced components from our organization page on Github, [Chainway Labs](https://github.com/chainwayxyz).

 -----